Technorely/tendermint/docs/introduction/install.md

 ## Reinstall

-If you already have Tendermint installed, and you make updates, simply
+If you already have Tenderely installed, and you make updates, simply

 ```
 cd $GOPATH/src/github.com/tendermint/tendermint